sebastianspicker/rootstock/README.md

 A working tree for rootstock with an evolving implementation history.

 ## Overview
-rootstock tracks the practical state of the current maintenance pass.
+rootstock keeps the active bootstrap push work visible.

 ## Status
-Working state: bootstrap.
+Project phase: bootstrap.

 ## Development
 - Kept the docker verification command reproducible.

+## Usage
+- Rewrote the docker explanation around the maintained behavior.